top of page

-The Jesse England Scholarship was established to provide an educational opportunity annually to USD 417 seniors and alumni students pursuing a two or four year college/tech school degree with preference, but not limited to fine arts.
+The Jesse England Scholarship was established to provide an educational opportunity annually to a USD 417 senior or alumni pursuing a degree at Emporia State University.
+Preference will be given to applicants with a fine arts degree.

 Jesse was a 2002 graduate of Council Grove High School.
 Shortly after high school, he came upon glass art, which propelled his life vision.
 He then sought the only university in Kansas to offer a glass degree.
 In 2007, he received a Bachelor of Fine Arts in Sculpture and Glass from Emporia State University.
 Eager to pursue his passion, he went on to earn a Masters of Fine Arts degree in Sculpture and Glass at the University of Texas, Arlington, TX in 2013.